Sunkoshi River

-The Sunkoshi, also spelt Sunkosi, is a river of Nepal that is part of the Koshi or Saptkoshi River system in Nepal.
+The Sunkoshi, also spelled Sunkosi, is a river that is part of the Koshi or Saptkoshi River system in Nepal.
 Sunkoshi has two source streams, one that arises within Nepal in Choukati, and the other more significant stream that flows in from Nyalam County in the Tibet region of China.
 The latter is called Bhote Koshi in Nepal and Matsang Tsangpo in Tibet.
 Due to the significant flows from Bhote Koshi, the Sun Koshi river basin is often regarded as a trans-border river basin.

 River course

 The Sunkoshi's headwaters are located in the Zhangzangbo Glacier in Tibet.
-Both Sunkoshi and Bhotekoshi river courses together form one basin that covers an area of about 3394 km2.
+Both Sunkoshi and Bhote Koshi river courses together form one basin that covers an area of about 3394 km2.

-The Indravati meets the Sunkoshi at Dolaghat, up to where it is followed by the Arniko Rajmarg.
+The Indravati meets the Sunkoshi at Dolaghat, where it is followed by the Arniko Rajmarg.
 From there, the Sunkoshi flows eastwards through the valley formed between the Mahabharat Range and the Himalayas.
-Tamakosi, Likhu, Dudhkosi, Arun and Tamor are its left tributaries and Indravati is the right tributary.
+The Tamakosi, Likhu, Dudhkosi, Arun and Tamor are its left tributaries and Indravati is the right tributary.

 The average annual flow is 2.2 x 1010 m3.
 The average sediment load is 5.4 x 107 m3.

-The Tamur and the Arun rivers join the Sunkoshi at Tribenighat to form the Saptkoshi, which flows through the Chatra Gorge across the Mahabharat Range on to the Gangetic plain.
+The Tamur and the Arun rivers join the Sunkoshi at Tribenighat to form the Saptkoshi, which flows through the Chatra Gorge across the Mahabharat Range onto the Gangetic plain.

-There are few more smaller tributaries of the Sunkoshi such as Rosi Khola, Junga Khola, and Sapsu Khola.